chuckthebuck/WLED-PORTFACE/readme.md

 *Disclaimer:*
+**THIS IS NOT THE MAIN FORK OF WLED.
+THIS IS UNMAINTAINED CODE STORAGE, DO NOT USE**

 If you are prone to photosensitive epilepsy, we recommended you do **not** use this software.
 If you still want to try, don't use strobe, lighting or noise modes or high effect speed settings.